ZScript_Basics

 CPlayer is a HUD-specific pointer to the PlayerInfo of the player who is playing the game.
 It’s available to all clases that inherit from BaseStatusBar—i.e. HUDs.
 CPlayer is basically the same as players[consoleplayer], but it only exists for HUDs and can be used absolutely safely, since HUDs are a part of the UI scope and can’t modify anything in the playsim.

-This pointer will be covered in more detail in a planned chapter on HUDs.
+This pointer will is covered in more detail in the HUD and statusbar chapter.

 Voodoo dolls